MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-with-ansible.md

 ## Create Ansible YAML files

 Create subtask or role files that contribute to an actual task.
-Create the following files under the `/etc/ansible/roles` directory.
+First create the `copy_onboarding_pkg.yml` file under the `/etc/ansible/roles` directory:

 - Copy the onboarding package to all client machines: